 Gram-positive bacteria are classified by the color they turn after a chemical called Gram stain is applied to them.
 Gram-positive bacteria stain blue when this stain is applied to them.
 (Other bacteria stain red.
 They are called gram-negative.)

 Gram-positive and gram-negative bacteria stain differently because their cell walls are different.
 They also cause different types of infections, and different types of antibiotics are effective against them.

-All bacteria may be classified as one of three basic shapes: spheres (cocci), rods (bacilli), and spirals or helixes (spirochetes Bejel, Yaws, and Pinta Bejel, yaws (frambesia), and pinta are infections caused by Treponema, which are spiral-shaped bacteria called spirochetes (see figure How Bacteria Shape Up).
-These infections are spread... read more ).
+All bacteria may be classified as one of three basic shapes: spheres (cocci), rods (bacilli), and spirals or helixes (spirochetes Bejel, Yaws, and Pinta Bejel, yaws (frambesia), and pinta are infections caused by Treponema, which are spiral-shaped bacteria called spirochetes.
+These infections are spread by any close contact with the skin... read more ).
 Gram-positive bacteria may be cocci or bacilli.
-(See figure How Bacteria Shape Up How Bacteria Shape Up .)
+(See figure .)